JuliaStarstriker/CSharp-MonthlyBudget-Tracker/README.md

-This is a university-level assignment that I have completed.

-Objectives

-• To use records to define immutable data structures.

-• To use tuples to return multiple values from methods.

-• To practice working with collections (e.g., Lists, Dictionaries, and HashSets) to manage and organize data.

-Description
+# Monthly Budget Tracker (C#)

+## Overview
-Families and businesses often need to analyze or plan their monthly cash-flow to find a balance between incomes and expenses.
-In this assignment, you will build an application to track expenses and incomes (revenues) on a monthly basis.
-The system will help users (individuals or businesses) understand their financial situation by calculating the difference between incomes and expenses for each month.
+A console-based financial tracking system built in C# to manage monthly incomes and expenses.

+The application helps users analyze their cash flow by calculating the difference between total income and total expenses for each month.

+## Features
+- Add and track monthly income sources
+- Add and track expenses
+- Calculate monthly balance
+- Organized data management using collections

+## Technical Focus
+- C# record types for immutable data structures
+- Tuples for returning multiple values from methods
+- Use of List, Dictionary, and HashSet for structured data handling
+- Clean separation of responsibilities

+## Purpose
+This project was built to strengthen my understanding of immutable data, structured collections, and financial data processing in C#.